Why is Testing Public Pool Water Important?

 Testing pool water to ensure that all swimmers are safe is very important.
 This is why the CDC released the Model Aquatic Health Code (MAHC) in 2014.
 By using extensive research to create a set of guidelines, the CDC aimed to help pool owners, health departments, and companies to have one well-researched set of guidelines.

 Because the MAHC is a set of guidelines and not enforced nationally, pool testing requirements will vary based on location.
 To learn more about the specific requirements in your area, pool operators can contact their local health department.

 How Often to Test Public Pools

 Similar to pool testing requirements, there is no standard rule for how often to test pool water.
 There are many factors that can affect this, so contacting the local health department for their guidelines is the best idea.
-That being said, public pool water should be tested before opening and after closing at a minimum.
+That being said, public pool water should be tested before opening and after closing at a minimum with results recorded in a pool log.
 Doing this will ensure that the water is safe before swimmers begin to use the pool during the day.

 Ideally, pool water should be tested throughout the day as well in order to protect swimmers from any chemical mishaps or dangerous water conditions.
 This isn’t always easy as repeated testing takes up time from staff members such as lifeguards who have other duties at the pool.
 Luckily there is a great solution that can make pool water testing easier.

 How Pool Shark H2O Can Help With Your Public Pool Testing